Navigating Bad Shoulder Genetics: Identifying Signs & Effective Workout Strategies

-A man is doing dumbbell flys under a bridge since he's trying to overcome his bad shoulder genetics.
+A man performs dumbbell flys under a bridge in an effort to overcome his poor shoulder genetics.

 Learning how to check if you have bad shoulder genetics is half the battle in overcoming it, or at least mitigating it and tackling them that much harder.